Are Anti Fatigue Mats Worth It, Anti Fatigue Mats in the Workplace

 By Created: March, 2017 - Modified: March, 2021

-Related Product: Bubble Trax Ultra Anti-Fatigue Mat 2x75 ft
+Related Product: Bubble Trax Ultra Anti-Fatigue Mat 3/4 Inch 2x75 Ft.

 The problemStanding still for long periods on a hard surface, like a tile or concrete floor, is not an activity that our bodies are designed for.
 Our leg muscles tighten and constrict.
 Our hearts have to work harder to pump blood around and through these constricted muscles.
 And this extra work by our heart actually makes our whole body tired.
 And, don't forget about the foot, leg, and back pain that can also result from standing for hours on end.

 Unfortunately, that's not all - standing for long periods can cause a flattening of the foot, leading to arch and heel pain, and stagnating or pooling blood can cause varicose veins.
 Studies have indicated that people are more likely to have an accident when they are tired, fatigued or in pain - so anti fatigue mats can have a secondary safety effect as well.

 Workers who are in pain are also less productive.
 A study in the Journal of American Medicine estimated that an average of 3.5 hours a week are lost due to reduced worker performance - that adds up to almost 23 days a year!
 This does not include days that result in absenteeism, nor does this take into account medical expenses or Worker's Compensation claims from muscular skeletal damage.
 Simply put, a tired worker or hobbyist is less productive, less happy and may have to see a doctor more often.

 The solutionThe solution lies in a simple anti fatigue mat.
 The softer surface of an anti-fatigue mat encourages subtle movement of the leg and foot muscles.
 As you shift around on the mat, this movement allows blood, and oxygen to flow more easily, and the heart does not have to pump as hard.